sanctumos/cochlea/docs/troubleshooting.md

 # Troubleshooting Guide

+*Sanctum Cochlea is a fork of the letta-voice experiment, evolved into a comprehensive voice agent platform.*

-This guide covers common issues and their solutions when setting up and running the Letta Voice project.
+This guide covers common issues and their solutions when setting up and running Sanctum Cochlea.

 ## Quick Diagnosis